plone/training/mastering-plone/volto_theming.rst

   @fontName : 'Lato';

 Semantic UI does not provide a less variable for increasing the letter-spacing.
 So we add a CSS rule for it.
-We use the ``site.overrides`` as this rule should apply site wide.
-Create an empty file :file:`site.overrides` in :file:`theme/globals` and set the letter-spacing.
+We use :file:`site.overrides` as this rule should apply site wide.
+Create an empty file :file:`theme/globals/site.overrides` and set the letter-spacing:

 .. code-block:: css